roackim/BasalVM/README.md

 Check Doc.md for more details.
 You can also check the code sample in bin/example, you'll find an implementation of Conway's Game Of Life as well as other programs.

-#Examples :
+#Examples:

 You can find example programs in the examples folder, these have been hand programmed, but ultimately this assembler should be used as a backend for a compiler.

+Game of Life, randomly instanciated:

+    make gof

 ![Game of life running on basal VM](preview.gif?raw=true "Basal VM interpreting bin/examples/GameOfLife.basm")

-Display the first elements of the Fibonacci sequence (bin/examples/fibonacci.basm) :
+Display the first elements of the Fibonacci sequence (bin/examples/fibonacci.basm):

 	#--------------------
 	# Fibonacci Sequence